fabian-sp/GGLasso/paper/paper.md

 The central object of `GGLasso` is the class `glasso_problem`, which streamlines the solving or model selection procedure for SGL, GGL, FGL problems with or without latent variables.

-As an example, we instantiate a Single Graphical Lasso problem: for this, we need the emirical covariance matrix/matrices `S` and the number of samples `N`.
+As an example, we instantiate a Single Graphical Lasso problem: for this, we need the empirical covariance matrix/matrices `S` and the number of samples `N`.
 We can choose to model latent variables and set the regularization parameters via the other input arguments.

 ```python
 # Import the main class of the package